ronlut/jsonperf/README.md

 # jsonperf
-An unbiased, multi-language performance benchmark of JSON libraries
+An unbiased, multi-language performance benchmark of JSON libraries.